MingxuanMa/final-project-of-digital-tools-for-finance/README.md

 Code: codefile has the code which replicates robust bayesian model and compares its performance with the other two benchmark models.

+Data: contains the risk-free rate from 2005 to 2020 since we uses a time-varing riak-free rate.
+We regards 1-year T bill rate as risk free and convert it to daily rate.

 Latex: contains two parts; the folder "paper" contains latex file which builds the paper; the folder "presentation" contains the beamer file which builds the presentation file.

 Jupyter: contains the jupyter notebook which performs the output of our code, including multiple periods optimization results and figures.